2016 Update From Swimming Pool Steve

 In other news, after returning from Barbados I decided to squeeze another trip in before the pool season officially starts in late May.
 Leaving in mid-April I will be in Vietnam for a month traveling solo from Ho Chi Minh City to Hoi An, Da Nang and possibly up to the capital city of Vietnam, Hanoi.
 I will be taking one of the longest commercial flights in the world (Newark NJ to Hong Kong) en route to my final destination in the former city of Saigon, Ho Chi Minh City.
 At just under 13,000km for NJ to HK and a total of 15,000+ km total travel distance it will be a rough commute - but the experience of taking on this challenge will last me for a lifetime.

-Not satisfied that this was enough stuff going on in 2016 yet, I have also recently developed and launched two new websites which are a Hand Cream Super Review Website and a Gift Ideas Website both of which I hope to revisit after allowing the initial build to get indexed in the search engines.
-Both of these websites are intended to connect web searchers with information, articles and reviews that will help them to shop more effectively online.
+Not satisfied that this was enough stuff going on in 2016 yet, I have also recently developed and launched a new website which is Gift Ideas Website of which I hope to revisit after allowing the initial build to get indexed in the search engines.
+This website is intended to connect web searchers with information, articles and reviews that will help them to shop more effectively online.

 Also in 2016 the content for www.SwimmingPoolSteve.com has increased dramatically - the new articles on How To Install A Pool Safety Cover as well as the lengthy How To Install A Pool Liner articles are both standout tutorials that will be a massive help if you plan to take on one of these projects this year for your pool.